surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.45.7-dev.3 =
+= 3.45.7-dev.4 =

-(2017/08/26) Added more debugging messages to the WooCommerce module (Pro version).
+(2017/08/27) Removed target="_blank" (open in new window or tab) from all linked URLs.
+Added more debugging messages to the WooCommerce module (Pro version).
+Added sanity checks of the webpage HTML before checking for duplicates.

 = 3.45.6 =